Skip to Main Content

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
 On June 17th, 2021, President Joe Biden signed the Juneteenth National Independence Day Act into law establishing June 19th as a federal holiday to commemorate the emancipation of enslaved people in the United States, which is now also a paid holiday for the CSU systemwide.

 On June 19, 1865, as an aftereffect of the Civil War, Union soldiers landed at Galveston, Texas with news that the war had ended and that the enslaved were now free.
-This news was received nearly two and a half years after President Lincoln’s Emancipation Proclamation – which had become official January 1, 1863.
+This news was received nearly two and a half years after President Lincoln’s Emancipation Proclamation – which became official on January 1, 1863.

 Image of the original written announcement to the district of Texas notifying the people that all slaves are free.